 First, she gave us homemade vanilla extract…this was seriously genius.
 As someone who bakes a fair amount and always gets annoyed with how expensive vanilla extract is…and for the tiniest little bottle (when I do have to purchase it, this is my favorite because it’s reasonably priced and has no artificial flavors or colors), I absolutely loved this gift.

-It was practical, useful, delicious and she promised me it was a breeze to make.
+It was practical, useful, delicious, and she promised me it was a breeze to make.

 Homemade Spice Mixes

 The last DIY Christmas gift is homemade spice mixes.
 Grab some jars and fill them up with any unique spice mix you like!
-My friend chose a pair of cinnamon & sugar in one jar and a pizza blend in another…so simple and unique.
+My neighbor chose a pair of cinnamon & sugar in one jar and a pizza blend in another…so simple and unique.

-Looking for more DIY?
+Looking for More DIY?